M-Laswell/startup/README.md

     />
-Gotta div most stuff up for css to work correctly spacing and overlap wise in the body class the text element honestly doesnt seem to do anything and its all from the css code
+Gotta div most stuff up for css to work correctly spacing and overlap wise in the body class the text element honestly doesnt seem to do anything and its all from the css code html elements denoted with a period followed by the details for the item display flex so that it changes based on device